The Role of ATS in the Job Search

 How Applicant Tracking Systems Work

-Most online applications end up in one of two places: an applicant tracking system, or an email inbox.
+Most online applications end up in one of two places: an applicant tracking system or an email inbox.
 Neither is particularly easy to get out of.
-There are numerous different ATS software programs on the market and each can be slightly different.
-However, they all work in a similar way, by allowing for filtering, management, and analysis of candidates for a particular job opening.
+There are numerous different ATS software programs on the market, and each can be slightly different.
+However, they all work similarly by allowing for filtering, management, and analysis of candidates for a particular job opening.

-Applicant tracking systems can “parse” the information in the resumes submitted, pulling them apart and placing information in specific fields within the ATS database, such as work experience, education, contact data, etc. The system user can then search within, and analyze, the extracted information for criteria relevant to the position being filled — such as a number of years of experience or particular skills or keywords.
+Applicant tracking systems can “parse” the information in the resumes submitted, pulling them apart and placing information in specific fields within the ATS database, such as work experience, education, contact data, etc. The system user can then search within and analyze the extracted information for criteria relevant to the position being filled — such as years of experience or particular skills or keywords.

 The Role of Keywords in ATS

 Success in navigating an applicant tracking system isn’t simply about the volume of keywords and phrases — it’s the right keywords — and, in particular, how unique those keywords are.
 Most job seekers include the “obvious” keywords, but applicant tracking systems or recruiters may put value on related keywords, not just specific terms.